WebberZone/contextual-related-posts/readme.txt

 == Changelog ==

 = 1.8.11 =
+* New: Default style to make those related posts look awesome!
+You can find this option in the Custom styles section
 * New: Option to change the priority of the content filter.
 Now you can choose at what stage after the content the related posts are added.
 * New: Option to exclude the display on custom post types.
 Find this under Output Options
 * New: Redesigned settings page to be more responsive on mobile devices and better integrated in the WordPress Dashboard design